afrechtoasta/myPortfolio/manual.md

  - If you own *The Sims 4*, you should be able to locate it in your *Library*.
 If you don't see it in your *Library*, it means you still need to purchase it.
  - To purchase the game, click on the search bar above *Library*, as seen in *Figure 1*, and search *The Sims 4*.
  - Once you have clicked on the game, you will see the option to purchase *The Sims 4*.
- - After purchasing the game, it will be added to your *Library*, so migrate back to your *Library* and find *The Sims 4*.
+ - After purchasing the game, it will be added to your *Library*, migrate back to your *Library* and find *The Sims 4*.
- - Click on the game again, and you’ll see the option *Download*, click on it.
+ - Click on the game, and then click on the option to *Download*.

 ## 2. **Tip!**

 ![Figure 2](https://github.com/user-attachments/assets/9590af9f-f09c-4f09-b145-9208d723814c)
 *Figure 2*

  - You'll notice a tab that says *Bundle & Save*.
 Say you have been eyeing expansion packs to change your gameplay.
-Throughout the year, deals will occur that can help you save money by bundling up the number of expansion packs which, in total, will cost you less but give you more.
-So be sure to check often to see if there is a sale on an expansion pack you want.
+Throughout the year, deals will occur that ultimately save money by bundling expansion packs together.
+Check often to see if there is a sale on an expansion packs.

 ![Figure 3](https://github.com/user-attachments/assets/fa8ec17e-65ed-442d-854c-6d058d3efcb4)